akshata29/agents/multimodal_insights_app/docs/ARCHITECTURE.md

 ---

-This architecture provides a solid foundation for a production-grade multimodal AI agent application with room for growth and enhancement.
+This architecture provides a solid foundation for a multimodal AI agent application with room for growth and enhancement.